sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 Singularity containers
 ======================

-On Spider we support Singularity.
+On :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` we support Singularity.
 Singularity is a container solution for building software stacks in the form of images.
 Singularity enables these images to be run in user space.
 We dot not provide a space for building Singularity images, but we do support the execution of these images by users on Spider.

-The currently supported version of Singularity on Spider can be found by typing ``singularity --version`` on the command line after :ref:`login <login>` into the system.
+The currently supported version of Singularity on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` can be found by typing ``singularity --version`` on the command line after :ref:`login <ssh-login>` into the system.
 Additional information can be found on `Singularity SURFsara`_ page and more generic info can be found at the `Sylabs documentation`_.

 .. _:upload-your-image: